Olympus PEN-F vs Panasonic ZS200

 | WiFi |

 It is notable that the PEN-F has a hotshoe, while the ZS200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the PEN-F and the ZS200 are recent models that are part of the current product line-up.
-The ZS200 replaced the earlier Panasonic ZS100, while the PEN-F does not have a direct predecessor.
+The ZS200 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what conclusions can be drawn?
 Is the Olympus PEN-F better than the Panasonic ZS200 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.